 Essential and Sonoma series have variable magnification that goes up to 16x magnification.
 The Sonoma series has three models with variable magnification available: the two 8-20x50mm and the 7-21X40mm.
 8-24x25mm, 10-30x50mm and 8-20x50mm are available in the Essential series.

 The most popular for the sport viewer is the Tasco Essentials 8-24X25 Porro Compact zoom binoculars.
 This little beauty is a mere 10.3 ounces but there is a lot of power and extras built into it.
 Like variable zoom, the casing is made of rubber to absorb impacts, is somewhat weather proof because of the rubber casing.
 But it is not waterproof.
 The objective lenses are Rubicon coated and the range of view is 212 feet at 1000 yards.
+Included of course is the pouch and strap to carry the binoculars.

 Another highly recommended binocular is the Bushnell Elite.
 This is the latest version of the old and much revered Bausch & Lomb Elites.
 This binoculars series has been completely redesigned to create a new identity when Bausch & Lomb licensed their name to Bushnell in the 1970's.
 Bushnell in turn produced all of Bausch & Lomb's sporting optics.
 This agreement ended in 2004 at which time Bushnell manufactured under their own name.
 Bushnell still continues to produce bright, lightweight and ergonomically optimized binoculars.